 I have a lot of Mineral Fusion nail polishes which are, “100% Vegan :: Toluene Free :: Camphor Free :: DBP Free :: Formaldehyde Free :: Cruelty Free” according to their website.
 I only have a few concerns about Mineral Fusion right now.

 I would love to try water based nail polishes like these from Honeybee Gardens. http://honeybeegardens.com/watercolors-nail-enamel/

 I’m starting to think that water based is superior, regardless of drying time.
-I would rather wait for something to dry longer than poison myself and my children.
+I would rather wait for something to dry longer than poison myself.
 This link leads to some of the best options. http://wellnessmama.com/17833/non-toxic-nail-polish/

-If you are uncertain about the ingredients in your nail polish you may visit the brand’s website and usually you will see an ingredients list somewhere on a drop down tab ( sometimes hidden at the bottom).
+If you are uncertain about the ingredients in your nail polish you might want to visit the brand’s website.
+Usually, you will see an ingredients list somewhere on a drop down tab (sometimes hidden at the bottom).
 I will say that even brands that claim to be healthy can contain toxic chemicals.

 Butter London is ever changing and I actually called the company the other day to ask which of my nail polishes were outdated and how they have been upgrading the products.
 On the bottom of the Butter London nail polishes should be a 4 digit printed number which will tell you the year the nail polish was made, then you can google which ingredients are inside the bottle in question.
 I’m not sure if this is true for other brands.

 Some nail polishes say 3 free or 5 free but that doesn’t mean they are perfect.
 I would stay away from clearance nail polishes if I were you, unless I had my EWG app ready to confirm that the product is safe.
 I believe the newest nail polishes should say 7-9 free.
 This means that these nail polishes have replaced or gotten rid of toxins in the formula.